 Each issue of the Gettysburg Review features an eight-page, full-color graphics section devoted to the work of a contemporary visual artist.
 Typically, we publish work by painters, but we have published a collection of color photographs, as well as drawings and reproductions of collages.
 Visual artists interested in submitting should send a selection of at least eight to twenty images with a cover letter offering an introduction to themselves and their work.
 Galleries interested in seeing work by one of their artists in the Gettysburg Review should send samples or exhibition catalogs along with an artist’s statement.

 Should you decide to engage in this practice, indicate in your cover letter that your manuscript is under concurrent consideration, and notify us immediately if said work is accepted elsewhere.

 The Gettysburg Review does not reprint previously published material, including material that was first published in electronic form on the Web.

 No postal manuscript or artwork will be returned, nor any notification of rejection given, unless it is accompanied by a self-addressed, stamped envelope.

 Response Time and Inquiries

-Because our editorial staff is minimal, you should expect three to five months for a decision.
+Expect three to six months for a decision.
 Most submitters will receive word from us in two to three months, but we do occasionally fall a bit behind.
 Please, be patient and refrain from inquiring about your manuscript’s status until at least three months have passed.
 If you decide to inquire, we prefer that authors send us a note with an SASE rather than contact us via phone or e-mail; however, if you absolutely must use e-mail, send queries to the editor.

 Lost or Damaged Manuscripts